My dad died this week. This is a story I wrote a couple of years ago about him.

 “What you lookin’ for?”

 “Not buyin’ today.
-Just out with the kids” my dad would reply.
+Just out with the kids.”

-He paused for awhile over some old, wooden fishing lures while the vendor, a bear of a man in a straw hat, tried to resist the tractor beam.
-Then after just the right length of time had passed, my dad sauntered off.
-He was a world class saunterer.
+He paused for awhile over some old, wooden fishing lures while the vendor, a bear of a man in bib overalls, tried to resist the tractor beam.
+Then after just the right length of time had passed, my dad walked away.

 “Them’s wood minnows.
 Company that makes ’em went out of business 40 years ago” the vendor called after my dad.